scalax/simple/README.md

-# simple-nat
+# simple
-Use nat to solve some scala problems.
+Simple, and scalable.
+Use it to do things that author can't imagine.